Year of entry 2024

 Learning and teaching

-This course comprises a balanced mix of teaching and learning methods, including interactive lectures, small group seminars, small group tutorials, practical workshops, industry visits and case studies.
+This course comprises a balanced mix of teaching and learning methods, including interactive lectures, small group seminars, small group tutorials, practical workshops, and case studies.

-By the end of the course you should be able to demonstrate in-depth, specialist knowledge and techniques relevant to audience engagement and cultural participation and/or to demonstrate a sophisticated understanding of concepts, information and techniques at the forefront of the disciplines.
+By the end of the course you should be able to demonstrate in-depth, specialist knowledge and understanding of techniques relevant to audience engagement and cultural participation.
+You will cultivate and apply a sophisticated understanding of concepts, information and techniques at the forefront of the disciplines.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

-Assessment will comprise a balanced mix of assessment modes which are likely to include the following: individual or small group presentations, written reports, and academic essays.
+You’ll be assessed throughout the course through with a balanced mix of assessment modes which are likely to include the following: individual or small group presentations, written reports, academic essays and an extended individual research projects/theses.

 A bachelor undergraduate degree with a 2:1 (hons) or higher.